agapealex22/Test-cases/README.md

 =====================================================================================================================================================
 ##Manual test cases for MyPhoneExplorer app that i wrote previously.</br>

-Connect phone to PC
+Connect phone to PC</br>
-Summary: Check if the first connection between pc and phone can be established.
+Summary: Check if the first connection between pc and phone can be established.</br>
 Preconditions: MyPhoneExplorer app must run on both devices.
 On the pc,"Phone with Google Android-OS" and "Connect via WiFi" options must be selected.
 On the phone.
 "WiFi active" must be selected and "WiFi-PIN":"1234" must be set.
-Both devices must be connected to the same network (router).
+Both devices must be connected to the same network (router).</br>
 Steps to reproduce:
 1. Open MyPhoneExplorer app on the pc and phone
 2. Press "File"=>"Connect" button from the menu-bar